 General

-A change must be initiated according to < Form and submitted for new, ongoing or termination of any change under an appropriate < system, that might affect the validated status of facilities, systems, equipment or processes.
+A change must be initiated according to Change Form and submitted for new, ongoing or termination of any change under an appropriate Change Management system, that might affect the validated status of facilities, systems, equipment or processes.

 The Change Owner / Initiator for each Change Request is responsible for promoting the change, and arranging for the provision of additional information, if necessary.
-The Change Owner / Initiator is responsible for controlling change to ensure timely completion of the process and acceptance of appropriate action in the event of a delay.
+The Change Owner / Initiator is responsible for controlling change to ensure the timely completion of the process and acceptance of appropriate action in the event of a delay.

-Common < categories (areas) are reflected in Figure 1.
+Common Change Management categories (areas) are reflected in Figure 1.

-Figure 1: < categories (areas)
+Figure 1: Change Management categories (areas)

 Product/process changes include but are not limited to: